mcomi/react-firebase-database/README.md

 # react-firebase-database
-Simple app that connects a react app with firebase database
+Simple app that connects React with Firebase database